FudanDISC/ReForm-Eval/README.md

 All parameters used are listed above and you can modify any parameter to customize your evaluation settings.

 ### Model Usage
-For model-related parameters, we list required parameters of all 16 models.
-When running the evaluation, these commands must be applied for specific models.
+When running the evaluation, these model-related parameters must be applied for specific models.

-**Note: Some models require additional forward_likelihood function, please refer to `Likelihood-based Black-Box Evaluation` in [Add Your Own Models](models/prepare_models.md#add-your-own-models)**
+**Note: Some models require additional forward_likelihood function, please refer to `Likelihood-based Black-Box Evaluation` in [Add Your Own Models](models/prepare_models.md#add-your-own-models).**

 We only list a few models as examples.
-For the remaining existing models, please refer to the Complete Model Usage.
+For the remaining existing models, please refer to the [Complete Model Usage](models/complete_model_usage.md#complete-model-usage).

 #### BLIP-2 + InstructBLIP
 ```bash